Liverpool Waters: The development

 The developers have stated that the project may take 50 years before it is finished.

 The planning applications were submitted by the developers on 4 October 2010. and approved in 2013.
 English Heritage has formally objected to the plans and UNESCO has expressed concern, placing Liverpool - Maritime Mercantile City on its List of World Heritage in Danger in 2012.

 The proposal was referred to Communities Secretary Eric Pickles to assess whether to hold a public inquiry.
 Pickles' decision not to call a public inquiry, announced in March 2013, means that the project can go ahead regardless, although it is unclear what the next steps are or when they may be taken.
 In July 2021, the World Heritage Committee cited the development as a reason for the revocation of Liverpool's World Heritage status.

 Soon after the 2024 general election, Chancellor Rachel Reeves announced the government would intervene on a number of 'stalled' development sites, including Central Docks, part of Liverpool Waters.
 It was then announced that Homes England were providing £55 million to pay for infrastructure works.

 Transport links

 In 2007, a monorail to link the area to Liverpool's city centre, with the potential to connect to the John Lennon Airport was proposed.
 In 2024, a bus rapid transit system was proposed.

 Loss of Liverpool's World Heritage status

-Development has met with opposition from several heritage bodies, including UNESCO, who said the development could lead to Liverpool losing its World Heritage Site status.

-In July 2017, UNESCO warned that Liverpool's status as a World Heritage Site was at risk of being rescinded, partly in light of Liverpool Waters' development proposals, with English Heritage asserting that the proposals would leave the setting of some of Liverpool's most significant historic buildings "severely compromised", the archaeological remains of parts of the historic docks "at risk of destruction", and "the city's historic urban landscape ... permanently unbalanced".
+Liverpool's UNESCO World Heritage Site status was revoked in July 2021..
+An earlier UNESCO report had recommended this revocation, with The Liverpool Waters project, the development at Bramley-Moore Dock and the longstanding development of the waterfront cited as reasons for this recommendation.
+This position was also reflected by English Heritage, who asserted that the proposals would leave the setting of some of Liverpool's most significant historic buildings "severely compromised", the archaeological remains of parts of the historic docks "at risk of destruction", and "the city's historic urban landscape ... permanently unbalanced".

-In 2021, UNESCO recommended that the City lose its status, with Liverpool Waters project, the development at Bramley-Moore Dock and the longstanding development of the waterfront being cited as reasons for the recommendation.

-Liverpool City Region Mayor Steve Rotheram opposed the decision and said, "We are proud of our history but our heritage is a vital part of our regeneration.
-I'd urge them to take up our invitation to visit rather than taking their decision sat around a table on the other side of the world."
-The revocation of the World Heritage Site status was confirmed in July 2021.